Rashed50/docker_laravel_project/README.md

 ```

-By default, to run Sail commands, the line vendor/bin/sail should precede the commands.
+By default, to run Sail commands, the line <b> "vendor/bin/sail" </b> should precede the commands.
 We can, however, configure a bash alias that’s just one word to make our commands shorter.

 Basically, we’ll replace the line vendor/bin/sail with a word sail:
 ```